A Short Louisiana History Lesson:

 The Napoleonic Code in Louisiana

 Louisiana laws are different than all the other 49 states.
-If you’ve ever seen Marlon Brando play Stanley in a Streetcar Named Desire, you might remember him telling Stella that we have something in Louisiana called the Napoleonic Code.
+If you’ve ever seen Marlon Brando play Stanley in a Streetcar Named Desire, you might remember him telling Stella that we have something in Louisiana called the Code Napoleon.

 “Now listen.
 Did you ever hear of the Napoleonic code, Stella?
 Now just let me enlighten you on a point or two.
 Now we got here in the state of Louisiana what’s known as the Napoleonic code.
 You see, now according to that, what belongs to the wife belongs to the husband also, and vice versa.
 It looks to me like you’ve been swindled baby.
 And when you get swindled under Napoleonic code, I get swindled too and I don’t like to get swindled…”

 Well, Stanley was right.
 Our system of law in Louisiana has its origins with a short French emperor.
 To give Bonaparte the credit he deserves, he was not only a brilliant general, he was a brilliant administrator.
 To be able to govern an empire, he understood a uniform system of law had to be in place.
 He therefore took existing law, which was largely based on ancient Roman law, and codified it.
 That is, he put all the law into writing so it could be understood by everyone.
 So how are the other forty-nine states different?
 They all have laws based on English common law.
 The common law is a system of law that is based on court precedent.
 Laws and statutes are interpreted, and the ruling of one judge may influence or even control the ruling of another judge.